georgeslabreche/opssat-smartcam/README.md

 ![OPS-SAT SmartCam Logo](https://raw.githubusercontent.com/georgeslabreche/opssat-smartcam/main/docs/ops-sat_smartcam_logo_transparentbg.png?raw=true)

 # Background
 The SmartCam software on the [OPS-SAT](https://www.esa.int/Enabling_Support/Operations/OPS-SAT_your_flying_laboratory) spacecraft is the first use of Artificial Intelligence (AI) by the European Space Agency (ESA) for autonomous planning and scheduling on-board a flying mission.
 The software's geospatial capability autonomously triggers image acquisitions when the spacecraft is above areas of interest.
 Inferences from on-board Machine Learning (ML) models classify the captured pictures for downlink prioritization.
 This is made possible by the spacecraft's powerful processors, capable of running open-source software originally developed for terrestrial systems.
 Notably, with the [GEOS Geometry Engine](https://trac.osgeo.org/geos/) for geospatial computations and the [TensorFlow Lite](https://www.tensorflow.org/lite) framework for ML model inferences.
+Additional image classification can be enabled with unsupervised learning using [k-means clustering](https://github.com/georgeslabreche/kmeans-image-clustering/tree/opssat).
 These features provide new perspectives on how space operations can be designed for future missions given greater in-orbit compute capabilities.

 The SmartCam's image classification pipeline is made "openable" by allowing it to be constructed from crowdsourced trained ML models.
 These third-party models can be uplinked to the spacecraft and chained into a sequence with configurable branching rules for hyper-specialized classification and subclassification through an autonomous decision-making tree.
 This mechanism enables open innovation methods to extend on-board ML beyond its original mission requirement while stimulating knowledge transfer from established AI communities into space applications.
 The use of an industry standard ML framework de-risks and accelerate developing AI for future missions by broadening OPS-SAT's accessibility to AI experimenters established outside of the space sector.